 - Member of the International Trade Mark Association (INTA)

-He was also a co-author of the following articles:
+- Co-author of the following articles:

 - “Intellectual Property Protection in Malaysia” (October 2004) in Maximising IP Value in Asia, a supplement to the Intellectual Asset Management magazine (iam)